opf/openproject/docs/development/data-flow/README.md

 ### D: Logging

+#### Logged information

-Activities in OpenProject are automatically time-stamped.
-See the recurring feature change history above.
+Activities in OpenProject are automatically journalized.
+It allows users to understand the change history of those objects (e.g. the [baseline comparison](../../user-guide/work-packages/baseline-comparison/)).

-Independently of the change history every interaction (i.e. web request) of a browser or other client results in an entry written to logfiles.
-These files support the operation of the application as they provide information on faulty behaviour of the system (i.e. bugs and lack of performance).
+Independently of the change history every interaction (i.e. web request) of a browser or other client results in an entry written to the server logfiles.
+These files support the operation of the application as they provide information on faulty behavior of the system (i.e. bugs and lack of performance).

 Those log files contain the following person related data:
 * id of the user performing the request